Fitore Hyseni

 Curriculum Vita (PDF)

-Dr. Fitore Hyseni is the Director of Research at the Burton Blatt Institute (BBI) at Syracuse University, where she leads projects focused on improving socio-economic outcomes for marginalized communities, especially people with disabilities.
+Dr. Fitore Hyseni is the Director of Research at the Burton Blatt Institute (BBI) at Syracuse University, where she leads projects focused on improving socio-economic outcomes for people with disabilities.
 In this role, she oversees the development and management of grant-funded research while mentoring and supporting research staff.
-Her work centers on advancing disability rights and socio-economic inclusion, ensuring that research makes a tangible difference in people’s lives and aligns with BBI’s mission.
+Her work centers on advancing disability rights, employment, and economic empowerment of people with disabilities, all core tents to BBI’s mission.

 Dr. Hyseni’s research has appeared in publications such as the Journal of Occupational Rehabilitation and the Journal of Cancer Survivorship.
 She has presented her work at national and international conferences, including the Academy of Management (AOM) and the American Sociological Association (ASA), and her work has been recognized by numerous awards and grants.